 Should you end a wedding speech with a quote?

 While ending with a quote can work well, it should be meaningful and relevant to the couple.
 If using a quote, keep it brief and follow it with a personal toast.
-The quote shouldn’t be the final words – your toast should be.
+The quote shouldn’t be the final words β your toast should be.
 For example, share the quote, then add: “And with those words in mind, please join me in toasting [names].”

-Additional Resources
+π Additional Resources

-Essential Speech Writing Guides
+π Speech Writing Tools

 Ready to Write Your Perfect Speech Ending?